kionsoftware/terraform-provider-kion/importer-script/README.md

 4-AWSServicesOnlyInUSA.metadata.json
 ```

 One caveat to this is that you will need to manually maintain this naming scheme after running the import.
-Since new resources will not have an ID yet in cloudtamer that means you will have to rename the files with the ID after its been created.
+Since new resources will not have an ID yet in Kion that means you will have to rename the files with the ID after its been created.
 Depending on your source control workflow, that may require opening merge / pull requests just for file name changes.

 Example usage: